Code-Institute-Submissions/py/docs/design-thinking/personas/personas.md

    Effective communication is crucial.
 Users want to be heard and expect timely responses to their inquiries.
 They're seeking functional, secure and bug-free software and would appreciate this being highlighted in the documentation, especially for more professional endeavors.
 Regular updates indicating business growth and evolution are essential.
 Lastly, it would be reassuring to know that a dedicated team, rather than just an individual, supports the project.

-## Key Insights from Frank's Interview
+??? abstract "Key Insights from Frank's Interview"

       - Values ease of access to tailored software solutions.
       - Was previously unaware of the difference between software ownership and licensing, stressing the importance of clear communication.
       - Prioritizes high-quality user interfaces with clear navigation, transparency, and strong support.
       - Sees the value in integrating advanced technologies such as AI and Blockchain into projects.
       - Shows interest in a platform that can combine blog, forum, and social media features for managing a dedicated community.
       - Appreciates the option of purchasing extended services from a single platform for a streamlined, trustworthy experience.
       - Often faces challenges in design, planning, and organization due to a lack of understanding and knowledge gaps in marketing, design thinking, and SEO.
       - Motivated by genuine value for money and tangible results rather than just appearances.
       - Values community engagement and networking opportunities that a dedicated social media platform for the service would provide.
       - Emphasizes the importance of effective communication, bug-free software, consistent updates, and the reassurance of a dedicated team behind the service.